mathesar-foundation/mathesar-wiki/projects/internationalization.md

 | Guide to get the strings translated          | 2023-07-28 |
 | Contributing guide for volunteer translators | 2023-07-28 |

-NOTE: Initial estimates - 4 weeks of FE effort and 1 week of BE effort.
+NOTE: Initial estimates - 4 weeks of FE effort and 1 week of BE effort in parallel.